· knowledge base

 Limitations of Scope

-- NVIDIA mining (ethOS is AMD only).
+- CPU Mining, ASIC Management, NVIDIA GPU Mining (ethOS is for AMD GPUs).

 - GUI-based rig management (all required management is done through config files).

 - Dual mining mutiple coins (causes instability, extra power use, and possible melted/damaged components).